MAPSIM-co/Mapsim_Wireguard_Tunnel/README.md

 ## Requirements

 - Operating System: Ubuntu or Debian
+  - recommend using ``Ubuntu 22.04``
 - Root access to run the script
 - The following packages will be installed automatically if missing:
   - wireguard